holisticon/flynn-book-scanner/app/README.md

 * Install Android Developer Tools
 * Install Android target 19 SDK or higher (the Android newest SDK)
 * Install Apache Ant
+* Install Python 2.x (Included on OS X and most Unix system, for Windows see: https://www.python.org/downloads/release/python-279/ Ensure that python is available on the PATH)

 Global steps: